MashXP/quiz_webapp/README.md

 ## How to Use

-1. Open `index.html` in your web browser.
+1. Open `index.html` in your web browser or visit the [live site](https://mashxp.github.io/quiz_webapp/).
+2. Choose one of the following methods to load a quiz:
+    *   **GitHub URL:** Paste a URL to a GitHub directory containing quiz files (e.g., `https://github.com/owner/repo/tree/branch/path/to/quizzes`).
+Click "Load" and select a quiz from the generated list.
+    *   **Recommended Quiz:** Click one of the buttons for the recommended quizzes.
+    *   **Paste JSON:** Paste the contents of a quiz JSON directly into the text area and click "Load".
-2. Drag and drop a quiz `.json` file onto the designated area.
+    *   **File Upload:** Drag and drop a `.json` file onto the page or use the "Click to Upload" button.
-    *   You can use the provided `quiz_template.json` as a starting point or create your own.
 3. (Optional) Select whether to shuffle questions and/or choices before starting.
 4. Answer the questions and navigate through the quiz.
 5. Review your results upon completion.